Red Orchard Park

 14. Shelbyville/Shelby County Parks and Recreation Board reserves the right to close the dog park for maintenance and repairs as needed.

-The Miller Outdoor Education Center is open on Saturdays from 12pm-4pm staffed by many different volunteers from around the county dedicating their time to teaching youngsters and adults alike about the natural environment.
-The center can be open by appointment Monday – Friday from 8am – 4pm.
-This is a free attraction.
-This center is filled with many wildlife exhibits, live box turtles, an active bee hive, natural exhibits, and multiple demonstrations that teach all about our surrounding environment in Shelby County and Kentucky.
+The Miller Outdoor Education Center is can be opened by appointment only by different volunteers from around the county dedicating their time to teaching youngsters and adults alike about the natural environment.
+This center is filled with many wildlife exhibits, natural exhibits, and multiple demonstrations that teach all about our surrounding environment in Shelby County and Kentucky.
 The center is home to the Clear Creek Trailblazers whose mission is to protect the natural environment of Shelbyville / Shelby County Parks and to provide educational opportunities.
 The center is great for school field trips, boy/girl scout outings, or just a fun way to learn about the natural environment.
-For more information or to book your visit to the center, contact Jerry Scrogham at firstname.lastname@example.org
+For more information or to book your visit to the center, contact email@example.com

 Free of charge activities: